 Question Bank provides hundreds of questions for you to browse, organise and export to make your own tests, though you can also choose from a selection of ready-made tests.
 It is designed to assist teaching and learning, and monitor students’ progress from year 7 through to year 11, with students building on their skills each year.
-The topic areas are based on the content and Assessment Objectives (AOs) tested in the AQA GCSE examination papers.

 Please note, however, that although the materials support the AQA exam board, the questions and mark schemes are not AQA material and have neither been provided nor approved by AQA.

-Ideally you will use Question Bank throughout the year and for each academic year.
+You can use Question Bank throughout the year and for each academic year.

 The materials developed for Language target specifically the Assessment Objectives for that subject area in the GCSE exam, and likewise with Literature.
 There is no overlap of resource materials, with each bank having been designed as discrete products that complement each other.